Svetasv logo

 Chapter 3 1 See now, the Lord, the Lord Almighty, is about to take from Jerusalem and Judah both supply and support: all supplies of food and all supplies of water,

 During the First Jewish-Roman war, the land of Judea experienced famine and drought (see also Joel 1:10-12,17-20).
 In addition, during the siege of Jerusalem, supplies of food were intentionally burned by Judahite factions to induce the defenders to fight against the siege; as a result many city dwellers and soldiers starved to death.
-(See our parse on the "70 Weeks of Daniel" [2] for more detailed historical background on this period.)
+(See our parse on the "70 Weeks of Daniel" [2] for a more detailed historical background on this period.)

 Chapter 3 2 the hero and the warrior, the judge and the prophet, the diviner and the elder, 3 the captain of fifty and the man of rank, the counselor, skilled craftsman and eloquent orator.
 4 “I will make mere youths their officials; children will rule over them.”

-Those Judahites who were wise and capable were taken away by God - the remaining men lacked experience and skill ('youths' or 'children').
+Those Judahites who were wise and capable leaders were taken away by God - the remaining men lacked experience and skill ('youths' or 'children').
 It may be that many of the wiser Judahites heeded Jesus exhortation to flee as soon as they saw the Romans.
 Also, the Roman governor Gessius Florus had arrested and crucified many Judahite leaders at the start of the war.

 Pivot X: The land descends into anarchy (3:5)